tobspr-games/shapez-2-discord-bot/operationGraphDoc.md

   - 2 inputs : shape, color
   - 1 output
   - Replaces empty quadrants and pins with crystals of the given color
+- split :
+  - 1 input
+  - 2 outputs
+  - Duplicates the input shape into two copies of it, to be used multiple times in following operations

 ## Additional parameters